MicrosoftDocs/microsoft-academic-services/academic-services/graph/network-similarity-databricks-getsimilarity.md

 Returns the similarity score between two entities.
 Score returned is between [-1, 1], with bigger number representing higher similarity.
-If either of the entity IDs are not in the resource file, the retrun value will be zero.
+If either of the entity IDs are available, the retrun value will be zero.

 **Parameters**